First published in 2016

 - In 1985 and prior, the Gasoline Alley sign resembled a banner over the entrance (See slideshow photos).

-- In 1986, a new modern sign was installed over the entrance.
+- In 1986, coinciding with the new garage area, a new modern sign was installed over the entrance.
 A rectangular white sign with the IMS wing & wheel logo, and the words “Gasoline Alley” was located at the traditional gate.
 A nearly identical sign was installed at the back gate (now in the southeast corner of the complex), except it said “Garage Area.”
-The wing & wheel logo depicted on both signs was the long-used 1970s-2008 logo.
+The wing & wheel logo depicted on both signs was the long-used 1960s-2008 logo.
+It should be noted that the sign at the traditional entrance was double-sided.
+The sign at the back gate was only single-sided.

 - In 2000, when the new Pit Terrace and F1 garages were completed, the look of the Gasoline Alley entrance changed drastically.
-A video board was installed over the thru-way.
-The new entrance appeared more closed than before, although the corridor itself was mostly unaltered.
+A video board was installed over the through-way.
+The new entrance appeared more closed than before, almost tunnel-like, although the corridor itself was mostly unaltered.
 In 2015, the original Daktronics video board was replaced with a larger 16:9 wide screen high-definition video board.

 - In 2000, a new “Gasoline Alley” sign was affixed to the Pit Terrace overhang.
 One was situated on the outside (the traditional location facing east to the pits), and now one was also installed on the inside, facing the garage area (facing west).
 The first such sign was blue with yellow lettering.
 A small IMS logo was in the upper left corner, and a silhouetted image of a checkered flag waving was on the backdrop.
 This appears to have been a temporary sign, as finishing touches were still being made to the new F1 garages, the Pagoda, and other related construction.